minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 It starts when the GUI is provided by the Linux.
 Thus, gnome-related services never start before the libvirtd-related services since services belong to graphical.target start after the services belong to multi-user.target start (multi-user.target -> graphical.target).

+"systemd" service has three state: inactive, activating, and active.
+"inactive" represents that the service is not executed.
+"systemd" runs the services following the relations between of them, and make their state to "activating".
+If the service satisfies the active contidion, its state becomes "active".

 Above is the part of "libvirtd.service" file.
 There are three sections in ".service" file: Unit, Service, and Install.